Diary of a Leader: Why Purpose and Process Need Each Other

 But the more I listened, the clearer it became:

-Purpose was not the problem.
+Purpose was strong.

 Why Purpose and Process Must Work Together in Nonprofit Leadership